Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Good luck on your way to perfection!

-Big and friendly family EnglishDom
+Big and friendly EnglishDom family

 How to learn English words without cramming and boring exercises?
 To memorize new vocabulary, we offer several interesting sites where you can expand your vocabulary for free and even help those in need without spending a penny from your personal funds.
 How to do it?
 Read below.

-1 Quizlet
+1. Quizlet

-If you want to learn words in a playful way, the “Selection” sections are suitable for you - you need to connect the word with the translation and “Gravity” - you need to enter the word before the asteroid fell to Earth.
+If you want to learn words in a playful way, the “Selection” sections are suitable for you - you need to connect the word with the translation and “Gravity” - you need to enter the word before the asteroid falls to Earth.

 2.Learn English